valentinludwig/RDM101-1/README.md

 ## Exercise: Creating a Data Management Plan with DMPonline

+[DMPonline](https://dmponline.dcc.ac.uk/) is a tool by the UK [Digital Curation Centre](http://www.dcc.ac.uk/) and the [University of California Curation Center](http://www.cdlib.org/uc3/) that supports you in creating, reviewing, and sharing data management plans that meet institutional and funder requirements.

+First, create an account.
+If your organization is not listed, choose 'Other' and add the name of your organization, e.g. 'University of Bremen'.
+Once signed in, you can edit your profile.
+Do you have an ORCID iD?
+You can link it to your DMPonline profile.

+The main page shows your plans, including plans that have been shared with you.

+Let's create a plan.
+You'll need to answer a few questions so that DMPonline can setup the DMP template.
+Select the 'European Commission (Horizon 2020)' as funding organisation.

+Note: Projects that participate in the [Horizon 2020 Open Research Data Pilot](https://www.openaire.eu/opendatapilot) are required to develop a Data Management Plan.
+Projects starting from January 2017 are by default part of the Open Data Pilot.
+See also the [Guidelines to the Rules on Open Access to Scientific Publications and Open Access to Research Data in Horizon 2020](http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-pilot-guide_en.pdf).

+On the first page (Plan details) you find instructions on the Initial DMP, Detailed DMP and Final review DMP.
+The Initial DMP must be submitted (as a deliverable) within the first 6 months of the project.
+The Detailed DMP is meant to capture finer details and updates as the project progresses.
+The Final review DMP is meant for the final project review and may be suitable also for intermediate reviews.
+Scroll through the sections and see what kind of questions are asked.

+Select the Initial DMP tab and provide some answers to the questions.
+As you answer questions, you will see the progress bar updating itself.
+DMPonline also records the time and the person that answered the question.

+DMPonline supports the export of DMPs in various formats, including PDF.
+Try this functionality for your Initial DMP.

+Explore the differences between the Initial DMP and the Detailed DMP (and Final review DMP).

+DMPonline also support sharing DMPs with your collaborators.
+This is a useful functionality.
+Try to share your DMP with a fellow student.
+You will need her email and you can set permissions.

 ## Lecture: Working with Research Data

 The [second lecture](lectures/lecture-II/stocker17rdm101-lecture-II.pdf) discusses aspects of working with research data, such finding and accessing data, data retrieval and reuse, relational databases and other technologies used to store and version data.